ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/instructions.md

 ```

-## Step 7: Author the policy for the security domain and produce the signed claims the apps need.
+## Step 7: Author the policy for the security domain and produce the signed claims the apps need

 ```shell
 $ cd $EXAMPLE_DIR/provisioning